edisonw/SLog/README.md

 * Display method/line/class name for easy tracing.
 * light weight and has 0 dependencies.
 * Install: 1.
 Drop in the three files into a package.
 2. use it by replacing Log with SLog.
-* Or if you want to use a cached logger, just new SLogger() during object instantiation.
+* Or if you want to use a cached logger, just new SLogger(getClass()) during object instantiation.